Before bringing home a goat!

 On the first of every month we trim our goat’s hooves, to keep up with them.

 This is just a small snapshot of goat care.
-I would do your research before ever bringing home any goats for the first time.
+These are my opinions, so do your research before ever bringing home any goats for the first time.